– A 240-year-old market glows with resilient green infrastructure and people-centric design.

 “The 17th Street Market is a multi-use space with food trucks one day and pedestrian gatherings the next.
 The Silva Cells meet the loading requirements for the paving and our larger module size and unconnected system with variable spacing handles all the utility needs, helping make the entire project a success.”

 Today the market is under new management and now has a new name to capture its broader goal of being mixed-use space: The 17th Street Market.
 The Parks, Recreation and Community Facilities (PRCF) department took over as the market manager on July 1, 2019.
 The space is used by yoga classes, art and jewelry vendors, tourists on Capital Trail, and locals to enjoy shade in the hot Richmond summer days.
 DeepRoot looks forward to seeing the trees and the space thrive and evolve for the long haul and make a new mark on history.
 The 12,000 cubic feet of soil that sits below the concrete and between the Silva Cells will give the trees a chance to live to their full potential, and create a new chapter for the plaza from 2020 and beyond.

-Stay tuned for an interview with Aaron McFarland from TreeLab, to hear about how he tended to the trees their first year at the market.
+For more see an interview with Aaron McFarland from TreeLab, on our blog, to hear about how he tended to the trees their first year at the market.

 Number of Silva Cells: 516 2X Silva Cells

 Amount of Soil volume: 12,000 cubic ft of soil; 525 cubic ft per tree

 Amount of Root Barrier:480 panels of Root Barrier

 Number of trees and type: 22 Oak Trees (Ascendor willow oak (6), sangria nuttall oak (6), and highbeam overcup oak (10)

 Type of Project: Plaza, Trees, & Stormwater project

 Project Landscape Architect: Spatial Affairs & Tillage Studio